-Well aware that battery life is a major selling point for any device, smartphone manufacturers now often tout how long a battery could feasibly last given its technical specifications.
-Despite this type of specificity, how do we know for sure that a phone’s battery will last as long as the manufacture says?
+Smartphones exist to make our lives easier, offering a wide variety of functions that help to simplify daily life while helping us stay connected to each other.
+These daily connections and simplifications have become essential to our everyday lives.
+Because of this, we bank on these devices to be dependable above all else, and a huge part of that dependability is battery life.
+Being well aware that battery life is a major selling point for any device, smartphone manufacturers now tout how long a battery could feasibly last given its technical specifications.
+Despite this type of specificity, how do we know for sure that a phone’s battery will last for as long as the manufacturer claims?

-Again, this isn’t the most scientific of tests, but it does give you an idea in regards to how long each of these phones will last in real-world circumstances.
-Battery life, however, shouldn’t be the be-all and end-all when deciding which smartphone to purchase.
-That’s not to say that battery life isn’t important, but, as this test shows, the difference in longevity for most of today’s top smartphones is relatively small.
+Bear in mind that battery life shouldn’t be the be-all and end-all when deciding which smartphone to purchase.
+That’s not to say that battery life isn’t important, but, as you’ll see, the difference in longevity for most of today’s top smartphones is relatively small.

 If battery life is your be-all and end-all, you’ll find no better option than the Huawei P40 Pro.
 With its huge 4,200mAh battery, it promises up to two days of battery life — and it delivers, with the battery lasting for around 18 hours streaming video and up to 94 hours on standby.
 Fast wired charging takes the battery from 5% to full in one hour 10 minutes, and it also supports wireless charging and smart charging, which means plugging it in for an overnight charge will see the phone reduce its charging speed to gradually reach full battery by sunrise — pretty clever.
 The P40 Pro also boasts a dreamy camera and excellent hardware.